Appdynamics/flutter-plugin/README.md

 ## Getting Started

+You can use the example app to try out how your instrumentation might look like.
+Copy `android/app/src/main/assets/config.sample.properties` to `android/app/src/main/assets/config.properties` and set your application key for android.
+For iOS do the same with `ios/Runner/AppDynamics.sample.plist`.
+Run `flutter run` in the example folder to spin up the app on your emulator or devices.

+## Installation

 To instrument your flutter based mobile application with AppDynamics MRUM, download the latest version via git:

 ```shell